Top of Page

 IMPORTANT: If you are upgrading from version 4.x, be sure to read the 4.x to 5.x Considerations page

-In general, Domain Time II Version 2.1 and later Servers and Clients are completely interoperable (with the exceptions noted below), see below), so you can upgrade any machine at any time without disturbing the program's operation.
+In general, all Domain Time II versions are completely interoperable (with minor exceptions), so you can upgrade any machine at any time without disturbing the program's operation.

 For best results, however, you should upgrade in this order: